Shree1291/ImageCaptionCraft/README.md

 - **Generated Caption:**
   - *startseq two girls in orange clothes are playing with sprinkler endseq*

-## Overview
-This repository contains the implementation of an Image Caption Generator, leveraging a combination of Convolutional Neural Networks (CNNs) for image feature extraction and Long Short-Term Memory (LSTM) networks for generating descriptive captions.

 ## Features
 - **Data Loading and Preprocessing:** Utilizes the Flickr8k dataset, encompassing image data and corresponding captions.